Prehistory of Corsica: Ligurian hypothesis

 The Ligurian hypothesis is the theory that the prehistoric populations of the western Mediterranean islands were descended from the ancestors of the ancient Ligurians, once widespread.
-In 1889 and 1894 Marie Henri d'Arbois de Jubainville proposed an Indo-European substrate language for Corsica, Sardinia, eastern Spain, southern France and western Italy based on the occurrence there of place names ending in -asco, -asca, -usco, -osco, -osca or modifications of them as well as -inco, -inca.
+In 1889 and 1894, Marie Henri d'Arbois de Jubainville proposed an Indo-European substrate language for Corsica, Sardinia, eastern Spain, southern France, and western Italy based on the occurrence there of place names ending in -asco, -asca, -usco, -osco, -osca, or modifications of them, as well as -inco and -inca.

-In his view two recognized but unknown languages mentioned by classical authors were survivals: Ligurian and Iberian.
+In his view, two recognized but unknown languages mentioned by classical authors were survivals: Ligurian and Iberian.
 This choice of languages relies on Seneca the Younger, who spent eight years in exile on Corsica starting in 41 AD and expressed the opinion that the coastal Corsicans were Ligurian but the inlanders were of Iberian extraction, most like the Cantabri.
 As the language was probably still alive in his day, his opinions have been taken seriously.

-Some of the world's most famous linguists (Paul Kretschmer, Julius Pokorny) then went further with the concept of a Celto-Ligurian substrate.
-The pursuit of this "Ligurian shadow" (Mees' term) came ultimately to nothing definitive but the place names remain and meanwhile Ligurian and Iberian came to be associated with the Cardium pottery culture, which in the western Mediterranean had about the same distribution as the names.
+Some prominent early linguists, including Paul Kretschmer and Julius Pokorny, then went further with the concept of a Celto-Ligurian substrate.
+The pursuit of this "Ligurian shadow" came ultimately to nothing definitive, but the place names remain and meanwhile Ligurian and Iberian came to be associated with the Cardium pottery culture, which in the western Mediterranean had about the same distribution as the names.
 On Corsica, some sites of that culture were continuously occupied until the Iron Age.